SeeuSim/DogeTTM-FrontEnd/README.md

 ## Testing and Evaluation
+For Milestone 2 we have performed developer testing as well as system testing.
+For subsequent milestone 3 we will integrate automated testing into our code, with the focus being on behaviour testing using Selenium and Behave in Python.

+During milestone 2, we performed installation and set-up on 4 different OS machines (Windows, Linux, Mac, Ubuntu), and updated the dependencies and settings to suit all machines, as well as updating README to be OS-independent.

+We also manually tested how the Typescript components interact with one another and with the system as a whole, whether the pages are routed correctly; as well as testing the input from the fetch API to the output graphs and JSON objects displayed at the end.

 ## To Run
 1) Setup a directory `directory_name` on your local machine.
 In your terminal, change directory to `directory_name` as specified earlier, and `git clone` this package there.